LinuxforPunks/homeassistant-to-dunst/README.md

 **3. CONFIGURATION**

-Add dunst to the autostart file of the DE (example is for LXDE)
+Add dunst to the autostart file of the DE

 Enter correct username into systemd service